-- Instil a good appreciation of mountain and ridge soaring safety principles in pilots early in their training, in the B Certificate training syllabus, and - Refresh and review understandings of the principles by pilots as opportunities present, including pilot discussions, Biennial Flight Reviews (BFRs) and briefings / clearances for cross-country flights.
+- Instil a good appreciation of mountain and ridge soaring safety principles in pilots early in their training, and - Refresh and review understandings of the principles by pilots as opportunities present, including pilot discussions, Biennial Flight Reviews (BFRs) and briefings / clearances for cross-country flights.

 GNZ will maintain on its website (Training > Safety Information) best practice information and articles on safety.
 Included amongst these is the series on Threat and Error Management, and Safety in Mountain Flying.
+In particular, the CNVV treatise on mountain flying contains more detailed explanations than this Advisory Circular and is well worth studying by new and experienced pilots alike.